Youth Program

 An informational session for university age youth and parents—whether attending together or individually

-Saturday afternoon only in Pearson 4:30 PM
+Friday and Sunday in Pearson 4:30 PM

 All are welcome to attend a session to learn more about the seminar program for Baha’i university students offered by the Institute for Studies in Global Prosperity (ISGP).
 The annual seminar, offered for Florida youth at the Magdalene Carney Baha’i Institute in West Palm Beach, is part of a four-year program has been designed to accompany students through four years of university studies.
 This offering is one of many global seminars that, together, serve youth from over 100 countries.